 1. Gloves Required

-Look for the gloves safety symbol to identify when hand protection should be worn for handling hazardous materials, even in small quantities.
+Look for the gloves safety symbol and hazard signs to identify when hand protection should be worn for handling hazardous materials, even in small quantities.
 It is important to choose the appropriate type of glove for the hazard present, such as chemical resistant gloves, heat resistant gloves, etc. Be aware that no chemical resistant glove protects against all chemical hazards.
 Read the Material Safety Data Sheet for guidance on the appropriate type of glove to wear, or consult with lab supply distributors for glove vs chemical comparison charts when choosing chemically resistant gloves.
 Be aware that some materials may cause reactions in some workers such as allergies to latex.
 Make sure the gloves fit properly.

 2. Boots Required